gmp26/grunt-panda/README.md

 ## Release History

+_version-0.1.12_

+* Fixed bug that meant a write to yaml metadata file had to be configured even though pipeToModule option was used instead.

 _version-0.1.11_

 * Added pipeToModule option to facilitate further processing without the need to write and then read in a metadata file.